getlantern/lantern/src/github.com/getlantern/lantern-mobile/README.md

 <img src="screenshots/screenshot1.png" height="330px" width="200px">

-Lantern Android is an App that uses the Android VpnService API to route all device traffic through a packet interception service and subsequently the Lantern circumvention tool.
+Lantern Android is an App that uses the Android [VpnService][4] API to route all device traffic through a packet interception service and subsequently the Lantern circumvention tool.

 ## Building Lantern Android